OfficiumDivinum/SundayVespers/docs/index.md

 ## Technical Description

 This repository is not fully automated.
-(A fully automated solution for producing booklets to sing *any* office is planned as part of the broader [OfficiumDivinum](https://github.com/OfficiumDivinum) project.)
+(A fully automated solution for producing booklets to sing *any* office is planned as part of the [OfficiumDivinum](https://github.com/OfficiumDivinum) project.)
 Instead it aims to make producing booklets by hand as little tedious as possible.
 Every booklet is in a self-contained directory, with a main latex file (`vespers.tex`), a file